fullsalvo/wzb-utils/README.md

 ### Autocomplete

+#### Bash

 The file `autocomplete` adds tab completion of the options for `rhisk`.
 To use it, you must source the file in your .bashrc.

+#### Zsh

+Similarly to Bash, you must source the file `autocomplete` in your .zshrc.
+However, before that, you must add the commands `autoload -U +X bashcompinit && bashcompinit` in order to use bash-style autocompletion in your shell.

 ## Autowzk